Discover the Inner Workings of the American Justice System as a Justice Studies Major

 The American justice system is no longer abstract theory, but daily reality.
 The specter of international and domestic terrorism, the high-tech sophistication of cyber-crime, our fascination with modern criminal investigation all point to justice studies as a vital, growing field offering multiple career paths.

-Unlike other criminal justice programs that are limited in scope and depth, Southern New Hampshire University's justice studies major provides both a solid foundation in core competencies and in-depth, targeted areas of study in specialty fields.
+Unlike other criminal justice programs that are limited in scope and depth, Southern New Hampshire University's Bachelor of Science in Justice Studies provides both a solid foundation in core competencies and in-depth, targeted areas of study in specialty fields.
 Explore basic concepts and survey courses, then add concentrations and certificates to more deeply understand specific interests.

 This macro-micro approach to your studies translates into expanded employment opportunities.

 See Yourself Succeed as a Justice Studies Major

 Unlike programs that focus on only one aspect of the justice model, such as law enforcement, the SNHU justice studies BS provides a sweeping overview of the justice system, criminal law, corrections systems, legal and social science research, international criminal justice and more.